Organizations and Resources for Young Women with Metastatic Breast Cancer

 Metavivor raises awareness of MBC and the need for more MBC research funding.
 It also funds MBC research.

 Social Security Disability Insurance (SSDI) is a federal loss of income protection program.
 Eligibility is decided case by case.
 A “disability” must be proven in order to qualify.
 Disability means a condition that is expected to last at least one year or result in death, so MBC is included.
-If awarded, payments begin at sixth months from the date of determined disability.
+If awarded, payments begin at five months from the date of determined disability.
 MBC qualifies as a disability, and you can apply online.

 Take advantage of these metastatic-focused resources, and let them be supportive to you and your family.
 Send us an email and ask for help if you need it.